 |Cookies for many websites are stored in the web browser.||Web servers provide a location for storing and organizing a website's pages.|

 A web browser is a component of software that allows us to navigate the internet and seepages.
 Web browsers are applications that run on the computer.
 The browser makes a request for services and documents, and the server responds by displaying the online content.
 The browser serves as a link or interface between the server and the client.

 A web browser is a standard 'client' program that can be installed on any computer and used to surf the internet for websites.
 You may consider the browser to be a "consumer" or a "client," who makes a service request.
 Examples- Google Chrome, Mozilla Firefox, Internet Explorer, Opera Mini, etc.

 What is a Web Server?

-A web server is a set of hardware and software that delivers (serves) material via the internet on-demand.
-A web server is a particular huge-sized computer with significantly more memory, processing capability (nearly employing several CPUs), and extremely large storage that contains the essential software to serve HTTP requests from browsers, as well as a database management system.
+A web server is a set of hardware and software that delivers (serves) material via the internet on demand.
+Conceptual knowledge of web servers will help solve problems in the GATE exam.
+A web server is a particular huge-sized computer with significantly more memory, processing capability (nearly employing several CPUs), and extremely large storage that contains the essential software to serve HTTP requests from browsers and a database management system.